 Hiking Trail Highlights:

 In the first few minutes of the Hong Kong Trail Section 4, you'll encounter this metal tube in the middle of the stairs.
 You will also be walking through the woods with trees as your shade from the sun.
-Not a bad start right?
+Not a bad start, right?

-After a few meters ahead, you'll pass by these English-style bridges and the flowing streams below.
+A few meters ahead, you'll pass by these English-style bridges and the flowing streams below.

 Not only there are regular streams but there are small waterfalls too!
 From little ones to cascading ones and up to colorful ones!
 Look at that turquoise color!

-You'll be able to get a glimpse of this structure which is a part of the Aberdeen Upper Reservoir.
+You'll be able to get a glimpse of this structure, which is a part of the Aberdeen Upper Reservoir.

 This is the middle part section of this trail and multiple signposts are well-built to guide you.
 Remember that your destination should be Black Link via Middle Gap Road.